 Now you can talk about spending when you get the credit card bill, or when you have to make a tough choice between two competing priorities.
 In some ways it’s less stressful to discuss whether to refinance the house or set up a Roth IRA when that question comes up organically, rather than trying to anticipate bigger issues.

 Be sure to take the opportunity to make sure you’re including something fun in your financial plan.
 Money is for the future, and it’s also for the present, so make sure you enjoy it.

 Let Go of Resentment

 If you feel like one person’s debt is holding you both back, remember that it doesn’t have to last forever.
-Schedule a meeting with a financial advisor who can help you come up with a plan to knock it out.
-Especially when you’re dealing with multiple types of debt that have different interest rates (like credit card debt and student loan debt), a planner can help you prioritize, budget, and sometimes even refinance to break even faster.
+There are many strategies for paying off debt — talking it through will help you find the right path for you both.
+You might also decide to meet with a financial advisor who can help you prioritize, budget, and sometimes even refinance to break even faster.

-Of course, you don’t want to break the bank with a lavish reward, especially if you’re trying to save more, but even a free indulgence — like a walk around your favorite lake after the discussion — can be effective.
+Even a free indulgence — like a walk around your favorite lake after the discussion — can be effective.
 Just make it something that you both enjoy (bonus points if it’s something that you don’t do all the time so it feels extra special).
 That way, you’ll look forward to it.